Be puppywise...

 Sunnie De Pass Instructor PDTI

-Over the past nine years that I have been running Puppy Fundamental and Obedience classes, one of the questions I’m most asked is about exercise.
+Over the past nine years that I have been running Puppy Fundamental and Obedience classes, one of the questions I’m most asked about is exercise.
 How long can I walk my puppy at 12/16 weeks etc?
 How do I tire my puppy out?
 It has so much energy.
 Something as fundamental to a pups’ needs as exercise and the impact of overdoing the walks, running with puppies and rewarding the jumping up/standing onto their back legs can have an impact on their soft growing skeletons.

 So many people who come to my classes are not aware of the 'five minute rule' - five minutes exercise for each month.
 Many will walk 10 minutes to the local park, watch their pup run about for 30 minutes or so and then walk them home again.
 Some will ask me “Why does my puppy just sit down on the road, on zebra crossings etc when we are out walking?
-The simple reply of “your puppy is tired, you’ve over walked him/her” often brings a look of puzzlement as they begin to realise the limitations, their pups’ needs and their human expectations.
+The simple reply of 'your puppy is tired, you’ve over walked him/he' often brings a look of puzzlement as they begin to realise the limitations, their pups’ needs and their human expectations.

-Photo credits: Sunnie de Pass and Maria Johnston
+Photo credits: Sunnie De Pass and Maria Johnston

 First published in Equine & Canine Summer 2024 newsletter

-Kindly reposted with permission of the author on 18th July 2024
+Kindly reposted with permission of the author on 9th September 2024

 [bottom.htm]